The-Wishlist-Co/docs/wishlistSvcAPI.md

 - 405 Invalid input
 ```

-## Find Wishlist by Wishlist Reference
+## Get Wishlist by Wishlist Reference
 Returns the wishlist that matches the provided wishlistRef (which is the retailer's own wishlist identifier).

 If the wishlist does not exist, this method returns a ResourceNotFound error.